adamsilver/fdpb/01-Register.md

 Asking these questions ensures we justify the existence of each question.
 And in doing so urges us to explore more simpler ways of getting users to fill out forms.

-For our registration form, we might want to ask ourselves:
+For the registration form, we might want to ask ourselves:

 - Do we need to ask for their first and last name?
 - Do we need to ask for a password?